Support SURJ San Francisco's work!

-SURJ San Francisco is running our first fundraising campaign of 2021 to raise money for BIPOC-led racial justice organizations and bolster our efforts to undermine white support for white supremacy and help build a racially just society.
+Help SURJ SF raise money for BIPOC-led racial justice organizations and bolster our efforts to undermine white support for white supremacy and help build a racially just society.

-At least half of the funds raised by this fundraiser will be passed along directly to the following Black, Indigenous and People of Color-led grassroots organizations in the Bay Area: No New SF Jails, Abundant Beginnings, Wealth and Disparities in the Black Community and Justice for Mario Woods, AROC, Faith in Action, Al Otro Lado, Coleman Advocates, DPH Must Divest, CURB, TGIJP, and the SF Bayview Newspaper.
+At least 50% of the funds raised by this fundraiser will be passed along directly to the following Black, Indigenous and People of Color-led grassroots organizations in the Bay Area, including (but not limited to): the American Indian Cultural District, The Association of Ramaytush Ohlone, No New SF Jails, Abundant Beginnings, AROC, CURB, TGIJP, the SF Bayview Newspaper, and more.

 Rather donate directly to a local social justice organization?
 SURJ SF supports fundraising efforts that follow the leadership of and meet the self-identified needs of SF-based BIPOC-led organizations.
 Please consider a donation to one of the groups below.